valdeza/unsorted/win/common-troubleshooting.md

 # Things I commonly look up but forget about

 ## Little things
+* `reg` - Registry Console Tool
+          Allows scripted querying and manipulation of the Windows registry.
 * `sc`  - Service Control Manager CLI
           Can be used to delete service entries with a missing or invalid reference, like when using the Oracle Database uninstaller.

 ## File sharing (Windows-to-Windows)
 In order of my most to least common: